replicatedhq/kurl.sh/src/markdown-pages/install-with-kurl/host-preflights.md

 A variety of different types of host preflights can be run to check for various conditions.
 These checks can also run conditionally, depending on whether the installer is performing an upgrade or a join, whether it's an air gap installation, and so on.

-The installer has default host preflight checks that run to ensure that certain conditions are met (e.g., supported operating systems, disk usage, etc.).
+The installer has default host preflight checks that run to ensure that certain conditions are met (such as supported operating systems, disk usage, and so on).
-These default host preflights are designed and maintained to ensure the successful installation and ongoing health of the cluster.
+The default host preflight checks are designed and maintained to help ensure the successful installation and ongoing health of the cluster.
-These defaults are also customizable.
-New host preflights can be added to run in addition to the defaults, or the defaults can be disabled in order to provide a new set of host preflights that should run instead.
-Learn more about customizing host preflights [here](/docs/create-installer/host-preflights).
+The default preflight checks are also customizable.
+New host preflight checks can be added to run in addition to the defaults, or the default checks can be disabled to allow for a new set of host preflight checks that should run instead.
+For more information, see [customizing host preflight checks](/docs/create-installer/host-preflights).

-While failures and warnings block the install from continuing, the warnings and failures can be bypassed with the [`preflight-ignore-warnings` and `preflight-ignore` flags](/docs/install-with-kurl/advanced-options).
+While failures and warnings block the installation from continuing, the warnings and failures can be bypassed with the [`preflight-ignore-warnings` and `preflight-ignore` flags](/docs/install-with-kurl/advanced-options).

 ## Default Host Preflights

-The following sections detail the host preflights that run by default.
+The following sections detail the default host preflight checks.

 ### All Nodes

-#### Installs and Upgrades
+#### Installationss and Upgrades

-The following checks run on all nodes during both installs and upgrades:
+The following checks run on all nodes during installations and upgrades:

 * The installer is running on a 64-bit platform.
 * The installer is running on a [supported OS](/docs/install-with-kurl/system-requirements#supported-operating-systems).
 * The server has at least 2 CPUs.
-(Warn when less than 4 CPUs.)
+(Warns when there are less than 4 CPUs.)
 * At least 4 GiB of memory is available.
-(Warn when less than 8GiB.)
+(Warna when there is less than 8GiB.)
 * Swap is disabled.
 * Firewalld is disabled.
 * SELinux is disabled.
 * At least one nameserver is accessible on a non-loopback address.
 * /var/lib/kubelet has at least 30GiB total space and is less than 80% full.
-(Warn when less than 10GiB available or when more than 60% full.)
+(Warns when less than 10GiB available or when it is more than 60% full.)
 * The system clock is synchronized and the time zone is set to UTC.

-#### Installs Only
+#### Installations Only

-The following checks run on all nodes during installs only:
+The following checks run on all nodes during installations only:

 * TCP ports 10248 and 10250 are available for kubelet.
 * TCP port 10257 is available for the kube controller manager.